Rclarkeweb/practising_python/python-notes.md

 I am walking
 """
 ```

+The self parameter is a reference to the current instance of the class, and is used to access variables that belongs to the class.

 A function, on the other hand, is different: we do not have to create an instance of a class.

 Python functions are steps executed as a block of code only when called.
 They are defined independently of any class object,